These are the places (most likely) host alien life

 It is a big, big universe with trillions of planets and stars, and we already know many moons and planets very like Earth have the right conditions for life as we know it.
 So why not?

-“In the search for life in the Solar System and beyond, the physiological capabilities of several organisms found on Earth that live or survive under extreme environmental conditions make it likely that, somewhere in the universe, alien life could exist .
-It could be possible that we might find life just a doorstep away,” says Simon.
+“In the search for life in the Solar System and beyond, the physiological capabilities of several organisms found on Earth that live or survive under extreme environmental conditions make it likely that, somewhere in the universe, alien life could exist.
+It could be possible that we might find life on other planets, just a doorstep away,” says Simon.